 Customers value customer reviews because they consider genuine shared experiences from their peers more trustworthy than biased information provided by the business itself.
 Since customers find reviews important, search engines do too.
 The goal of an online search is to yield accurate, easily accessible information.
 This user generated content will sprinkle your business pages with relevant keywords, scooting it up in search rankings.

 Search engines aim to connect customers with relevant information as quickly as possible.
 Each subsequent search becomes more specific as the customer grows increasingly informed–by the time customers come across online reviews, they already know what product or service they want.
 They just need to find the best business to fulfill their need.

-Where do customer reviews show up in the customer journey?
+Where do reviews show up in the customer journey?

 As if snagging a spot on page 1 wasn’t challenging enough, now that mobile searches exceed desktop worldwide, page 1 has downsized.
 The top results in mobile queries are those with the highest ratings from the most reviews.
 Customers want immediate results, and are unlikely to scroll too far down on their phones when seeking on-the-go solutions.

 Next, on Google Maps, high ratings can be more enticing than local proximity; customers will often go the extra mile–literally–for a business ranked above its competitors.
 They’re paying for the experience, after all.

-How can customer reviews drive a strong online reputation?
+How can reviews from customers drive a strong online reputation?

 The more sites you have reviews on, the better, as an array of sources proves relevance and authenticity to search engines.
 With all these testimonials posted in harmony across the web, customers help explain to both each other and Google what your company is.
 Search engines also prioritize fresh, unique content, and new customer reviews keep company pages updated with zero maintenance.